mxcl/Path.swift/README.md

 `isExecutableFile` returns `true` even if there is no file there, it is instead telling you that *if* you made a file there it *could* be executable.
-Thus we check the POSIX permissions of the file first, before returning the result of `isExecutableFile`. `Path.swift` has done the leg-work for you so you can get on with your work without worries.
+Thus we check the POSIX permissions of the file first, before returning the result of `isExecutableFile`. `Path.swift` has done the leg-work for you so you can just get on with it and not have to worry.

 There is also some magic going on in Foundation’s filesystem APIs, which we look for and ensure our API is deterministic, eg. [this test].